 Criterion 5: Resources, Planning and Institutional Effectiveness

 The Resources, Planning and Institutional Effectiveness Committee's responsibility is to ensure the University's resources, structures and processes are sufficient to fulfill our mission, improve the quality of our educational offerings and respond to future challenges and opportunities.
+Thank you to the following people for drafting the initial argument for Criterion 5:

 Name Title Unit Emily Allen Program Coordinator Pioneer Leadership Program Don Bacon Professor, Marketing Daniels College of Business Linda Kosten* Vice Provost Planning and Budget Leandra Martinez Assistant Controller Controller's Office Chip Reichardt* Professor, Psychology College of Arts, Humanities and Social Sciences Keith Rhodes Teaching Assistant Professor Writing Program James Rosner Associate Vice Chancellor Facilities Shannon Seales Learning and Development Consultant Human Resources and Inclusive Community